 (5) An association may borrow from the Federal Home Loan Bank such sums as are permitted by the rules and regulations of the Federal Home Loan Bank and such borrowings shall be in accordance with such rules and regulations as may be prescribed by the Federal Home Loan Bank.
+An association may borrow from the Pennsylvania Savings Association Insurance Corporation such sums as are permitted by the rules and regulations of the Pennsylvania Savings Association Insurance Corporation and such borrowings shall be in accordance with such rules and regulations as may be prescribed by the Pennsylvania Savings Association Insurance Corporation.
 An association may borrow from sources individual or corporate, an aggregate amount not in excess of fifty percent of its savings liability.
-Loans and advances from financial institutions may be secured by property of the association.
+An insured association shall also have the right to issue notes, bonds, debentures and other securities in accordance with such rules and regulations as are prescribed by the Office of Thrift Supervision, the Federal Deposit Insurance Corporation and the Department of Banking.
+Loans and other evidences of indebtedness may be secured by assets of the association.
+The pledge of assets may be with recourse.
+When authorized by statute, an association may also pledge its assets for public fund deposits to the extent the same are not insured.